 Spurling offers a fascinating insight into just how important and prized fruit 'marmalades' (with 'marmalade' used in its original sense; the word being derived from the word the Portuguese marmelada, meaning 'quince cheese' or 'quince jam').

-Boxes of quince marmalade were a favourite mediaeval wedding present, 'and they remained a luxury gift for anyone from royalty downwards until well into the seventeenth century'.
+Boxes of quince marmalade were a favourite medieval wedding present, 'and they remained a luxury gift for anyone from royalty downwards until well into the seventeenth century'.
 Quince marmalades, Spurling adds, sold in boxes or by the brick, were an established favourite in England long before the arrival of the orange variety that 'eventually got the upper hand on the breakfast table'.

 Pastes, cheeses and jellies made from quinces live on in various forms: in Spain, Mexico and South America as membrillo, which is usually eaten with cheese; and in France as Pate de Coing or cotignac.
 And here endeth the history lesson.

-The quince paste was easy to make, and tastes sensational: very intense and fruity, and a beautiful deep cornelian colour.
+The quince paste was easy to make, and tastes sensational: very intense and fruity, and a beautiful deep carnelian colour.
 It's delicious paired with sharp, salty cheeses.
 Cubed and rolled in sugar, it's not unlike those treasured South African fruit delicacies mebos and guava or apricot roll (fruit leathers), although it has less gritty texture.

 The magic of this recipe is watching the honey-coloured quinces turn, over three hours of cooking, into a gorgeous orange-ruby colour.